 Carpets in high traffic areas can experience extreme wear and tear and are more likely to harbor elements such as dirt and debris, tracked in from outside.
 If not taken care of, these areas evolve into traffic lanes.

-The solution to this problem of traffic lane soiling is regular carpet cleaning and taking preventive steps.
+The solution to this problem of is regular carpet cleaning and taking preventive steps.
 In the following sections, let’s go through the preventive and care methods professionals follow to keep your carpets in good condition.

 Methods to Fix and Prevent Traffic Lane Soiling